aspose-total/Aspose.Total-Products/total/en/php-java/conversion/excel-to-ppt/_index.md

 otherformats: POWERPOINT PPT PPTX PPS POT PPSX PPTM PPSM POTX POTM
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="PHP API to Convert EXCEL to PPT or Online App" h2="Export EXCEL document to PPT via PHP without using Microsoft<sup>&reg;</sup> Powerpoint or Microsoft<sup>&reg;</sup> Excel." >}}
+{{< blocks/products/pf/feature-page-header h1="PHP API for Excel to PPT Conversion - Online App Included" h2="Export Excel documents to PowerPoint (PPT) using PHP without Microsoft<sup>&reg;</sup> PowerPoint or Microsoft<sup>&reg;</sup> Excel." >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Aspose.Total for PHP via Java is a comprehensive suite that provides a wide range of features for working with Excel spreadsheets, Powerpoint presentations as well as Barcode gerneration and recognition.
-With Aspose.Total for PHP via Java, you can easily add EXCEL to PPT conversion to any PHP application in just few steps.
+Aspose.Total for PHP via Java is a comprehensive suite that provides a wide range of features for working with Excel spreadsheets, PowerPoint presentations, as well as Barcode generation and recognition.
+With Aspose.Total for PHP via Java, you can easily add Excel to PPT conversion to any PHP application in just a few steps.

-Firstly, use Aspose.Cells for PHP via Java to export the EXCEL file to PDF.
+Firstly, use Aspose.Cells for PHP via Java to export the Excel file to PDF.
 Then, use Aspose.Slides for PHP via Java to convert the PDF file to PPT.
 Both Aspose.Cells for PHP via Java and Aspose.Slides for PHP via Java are child APIs of Aspose.Total for PHP via Java APIs package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert EXCEL to PPT?" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert Excel to PPT?" %}}
-1. Open and load EXCEL file using Workbook class
+1. Open and load Excel file using Workbook class
 2. Set the PDF save options using PdfSaveOptions object
-3. Save the EXCEL file into PDF using save method
+3. Save the Excel file into PDF using the save method
-4. Use Presentation class to laod the exported PDF into Slides using getSlides()->addFromPdf
+4. Use Presentation class to load the exported PDF into Slides using getSlides()->addFromPdf
 5. Call the save method to convert it into PPT format.
 {{% /blocks/products/pf/agp/feature-section-col %}}